astronomer/docs/software_versioned_docs/version-0.25/upgrade-to-0-28.md

 ## Step 3: Backup Your Database

-Backup your entire Astronomer database instance using your cloud provider's functionality for doing so, or make a backup request to your database administrator based on your organization's guidelines.
+Before you perform an upgrade, backup your Astronomer database by following recommendations from your cloud provider or making a backup request to your organization's database administrator.

 ## Step 4: Check the Status of Your Kubernetes Pods